fbolaji/user-details/README.md

 In the project directory, you can run:

 ### `yarn dev`
-or if starting the app and json-server separately then type `yarn start' and `yarn json-server` in the terminal console.
+or if starting the app and json-server separately then type `yarn start and yarn json-server'  in the terminal console.

 Runs the app in the development mode.<br />